The Top 5 Supplements for Memory

 4. Creatine

-There is good evidence that Creatine improves memory, with Examine.com rating the evidence as grade B. Creatine as a supplement is a amino acid derivative derived from naturally occurring (also synthesised), commonly taken as powder or capsule.
+There is good evidence that Creatine improves memory.
+Grade B, according to Examine.com.
+Creatine as a supplement is a amino acid derivative derived from naturally occurring (also synthesised), commonly taken as powder or capsule.
 Studies typically use 3–5g daily.

 5. Caffeine

-There is good evidence that Caffeine improves memory, with Examine.com rating the evidence as grade B. Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
+There is good evidence that Caffeine improves memory.
+Grade B, according to Examine.com.
+Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
 Studies typically use 3–6mg per kg bodyweight.

 How we ranked these